chenxinfeng4/ffmpegcv-cpp/README.md

-# FFMPEGCV is an alternative to OPENCV for video reading&writing.
+# FFMPEGCV is an alternative to OPENCV for video reader&writer.

 The ffmpegcv provide Video Reader and Video Witer with ffmpeg backbone, which are faster and powerful than cv2.
 Integrating ffmpegcv into your deeplearning pipeline is very smooth.

-Here is the C++ version of ffmpegcv.
-You can also use the python version [ffmpegcv](https://github.com/chenxinfeng4/ffmpegcv).
+Here is the **C++ version** of ffmpegcv.
+You can also use the **Python version** [ffmpegcv](https://github.com/chenxinfeng4/ffmpegcv).

 - The ffmpegcv is api **compatible** to open-cv.
 - The ffmpegcv supports **RGB** & BGR & GRAY format as you like.
 - ...On the way

 In all, ffmpegcv is just similar to opencv api.
-But it has more codecs and does't require opencv installed at all.
-It's great for deeplearning pipeline.
+But it has no dependency on opencv, SMALL size, and easy to install and cross platforms.

 ## Install